mashbash2150/LitterLogic-Backend/README.md

 ####

+** NOTE: API calls are currently hard coded, not based on state, in order to facilitate a better demo experience.
+This way, a visitor can view existing cat/user/trigger data from the only sensor built.

-LitterLogic will feature MEVN(?) stack technologies.
-The backend will focus on:
+LitterLogic will feature PERN stack technologies.
+The backend will include:

-- MongoDB for ingesting and storing User, Cat, and Trigger data (likely sourced from an SD card, Pre-MVP).
-PostMVP solutions will aim to have mongodb backend ingest JSON output from arduino enabled PIR sensor > Hive MQ (cloud IOT solution).
+- Postgres for ingesting and storing User, &  Cat information, as well as Trigger data sent as JSON objects through API.
-- Express/Node as the web framework/server by which front and back ends are connected
+- Express/Node to enable web server by which front and back ends are connected